blburns/simple-rsyncd/scripts/README.md

 # Build Scripts

-This directory contains platform-specific build scripts for Simple RSync Daemon that automate the build and installation process.
+This directory contains platform-specific build scripts for {{PROJECT_NAME}} that automate the build and installation process.

 ## Available Scripts